james-stevens/epp-restapi/README.md

 `EPP_KEEPALIVE` - time in minutes between sending `<hello>` requests to the EPP Server to ensure the connection is still up.
 If this is `0` or not present, then no keep-alive is done.
 NOTE: keep-alive shouldn't really be necessary as lost sessions will be seamlessly reconnected.

+The first four are checked by the start-script, so if they are missing the container will refuse to run.

 ## Required Certificate